Representation Of Investors

-We represent investors – individuals and institutions – who have lost money or investment opportunities as the result of the negligence, breach of fiduciary duty, breach of contract, or fraud by investment professionals.
+We represent investors – individuals and institutions – who have lost money or investment opportunities as the result of the negligence, breach of fiduciary duty, breach of contract, fraud or other material misconduct by investment professionals.
 These types of disputes are generally required to be addressed in arbitration.
-The work requires the expertise of highly experienced legal practitioners who know where to look to uncover negligent and unscrupulous business practices, and who understand the rules which apply to hold the firms and registered persons responsible.
+The work requires the expertise of highly experienced legal practitioners who know where to look to uncover negligent and unscrupulous business practices, and who understand the rules which apply to hold the firms and associated persons responsible.

 These cases are typically handled through FINRA or AAA arbitration on a contingency fee basis.